Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 That's why I check in with myself and pay attention to how I'm feeling after about 30 minutes of hiking.

-I use that data to adjust my hiking pace to my internal conditions.
+I use that data to adjust my hiking pace to my internal conditions, even when external conditions say I can go faster.

 And on days when your legs feel great?